TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 * Why should you not use the bang methods of enumerables often?

 ### The `#each` Enumerable Method
 `#each` is the Grand Daddy of the Enumerables.
-Its a bit like Chuck Norris, it can do anything.
+Its a bit like Chuck Norris: it can do anything.
 But as you'll see throughout this lesson, just because you can use `#each`, it doesn't mean you should in a lot of situations.

 Calling `#each` on an array will iterate through that array and will yield each element to a code block, where a task can be performed: